The Nikon Z9 was announced in March, but the Big N revealed very little in the way of concrete information about the top-line Z-mount camera.

 • Read more: Best Nikon cameras

 That doesn't mean that we're flying blind here, though!
-There is plenty that we do know about the Nikon Z9, both officially and unofficially, despite the dearth of details in the announcement.
+There is plenty that we do know about the Nikon Z9, both officially and unofficially, despite the dearth of details coming directly from the manufacturer.

-So here are the 9 things we know about the Nikon Z9…
+So, from the sensor resolution to the place in the product hierarchy, here are 9 things we know about the Nikon Z9…

 1) 8K video